Land-Use Controls: Comprehensive Plans, Zoning, and Property Restrictions

 Some properties that were developed before the enactment of zoning ordinances may not conform to the new regulations or the zoning requirements may cause an undue hardship on some property owners because of the nature or the topography of the land.
 In such cases, exceptions are made to the zoning ordinance to allow such nonconforming uses.
 A nonconforming use may continue until the current use is abandoned or the property is destroyed.
 The nonconforming use may continue indefinitely if it has been grandfathered into the zoning ordinance.

 Subdivision regulations are part of comprehensive plans that apply to large subdivisions of land set aside for residences, specifying such things as the proportion of open space, the pattern of access roads, and what will remain the property of the county or other municipality.
 Special density zoning standards for some subdivisions regulate the gross density for a particular area.
-The gross density is equal to the average number of residential units in an area.
+The gross density = the average number of residential units in an area.

 A subdivider buys undeveloped land and divides it into smaller units to sell to developers or individuals.
 A developer builds structures on the land, such as homes or businesses.
 The developer may also be the subdivider.
 Before the actual subdivision, the subdivider must submit a development plan that conforms to the municipality's comprehensive plan.